-This document reports data gained by Boremap mapping of borehole KLX07B within the Laxemar investigation area (Figure 1-1), which is one of the activities performed within the site investigation at Oskarshamn.
+This document reports data gained by Boremap mapping of borehole KFM06C within the site investigation at Forsmark (Figure 1-1).
 The work was carried out in accordance with activity plan AP PS 400-05-084 and AP PF 400-05-086 respectively.
 In Table 1-1 controlling documents for performing this activity are listed.
 Both activity plan and method descriptions are SKB's internal controlling documents.